uport-project/veramo-website/docs/community/open_source_community.md

 ## Meetings and Programs
 ### Community Call
-We hold monthly meetings and programs to discuss new features, bug fixes, and other important topics.
-These meetings are open to anyone interested in contributing to our product.
+We hold monthly meetings to discuss new features, bug fixes, and other important topics.
+These meetings are open to anyone interested in contributing to our project, and are a great opportunity for people to showcase their own products and how they fit in the Veramo or verifiable-data ecosystem.

 ### Community Events
 We organize and participate in various community events throughout the year, including virtual and physical.
 These events are a great way to meet other members of the community and have more people learn about our Veramo.